-6 Month Check Up
+6 Month Check-Up

+Immunizations

+The following vaccinations will be provided today as long as your child is up-to-date on their vaccines:

+Vaxneuvance #3 (Pneumococcal) Vaxelis #3 (DTaP, Hib, Polio, Hep B) Rotateq #3 (oral vaccine) ------------------------------- --- ---------------------------

-LENGTH WEIGHT HEAD RECOMMENDATIONS FOR TODAY Immunizations The following vaccinations will be provided today as long as your child is up-to-date on their vaccines: □ DTaP □ Hib □ Polio □ Hepatitis B □ Prevnar □ Rotateq □ Influenza (during flu season) It is common for children to experience some discomfort from today's vaccines.
-The following are NORMAL side effects: - Soreness, redness, swelling, tenderness where shot is given - Fever (usually low grade) For relief , you may apply ice for the first 24 hours and give Tylenol or Motrin (please see dosage table located towards the back of this packet) Should your child experience: Streaking at the site of injection, difficulty breathing, hoarseness, wheezing, swelling of the throat, weakness, fast heartbeat, dizziness, or hives CONTACT THIS OFFICE IMMEDIATELY 512-336-2777.
-Other Recommendations □ Lead risk assessment
+It is common for children to experience some discomfort from today's vaccines.

+The following are NORMAL side effects:

+- Soreness, redness, swelling, tenderness where shot is given - Fever (usually low grade)

+For relief, you may apply ice pack for up to five minutes at a time throughout the day for the first 24 hours and give Tylenol (see dosage chart on well check card).

+Should your child experience: Streaking at the site of injection, difficulty breathing, hoarseness, wheezing, swelling of the throat, weakness, fast heartbeat, dizziness, or hives CONTACT OUR OFFICE IMMEDIATELY.

-NUTRITION
+Other Recommendations:

+- Lead Risk Assessment

+- TB Questionnaire

+- EPDS Postpartum depression screening

+- Dental Referral

+Nutrition

+Breastfeeding:

-Breast-feeding: As your baby's solid food intake increases, the number and duration of breast-feedings will decrease, however breastmilk should still be the main source of nutrition for your baby.
-Breastmilk should come first, with solid food afterwards
+As your baby's solid food intake increases, the number and duration of breast-feedings will decrease, however breastmilk should still be the main source of nutrition for your baby.
+Breastmilk should come first, with solid food afterwards.

+Formula Feeding:

-Formula-feeding: Depending on the amount of solids eaten, most infants take 26 to 32 ounces of formula a day.
+Depending on the amount of solids eaten, most infants take 26 to 32 ounces of formula a day.
 By 9 months, the average amount of formula a day is 24 ounces.
 Four bottles a day should be sufficient at this age.

+Cup Training:

-Cup Training: Cup training can be started around 6 months of age.
+Cup training can be started around 6 months of age.
 A common way to start is with water.
 Discontinue bottle use by 12 months or soon after.
 Prolonged bottle use can cause tooth decay.

-Solids
+Solids: